Meriden, West Midlands: St Laurence parish church

 The current siting of alabaster effigies in the church is of 20th-century origin.
 There are pictures of an earlier 19th century siting in the centre of the nave.
 To the right, where his chantry was located is John Wyard, a late 14th century man at arms (never knighted) who was part of the retinue for the then Beauchamp Earl of Warwick.
 The effigy to the left represents Sir Thomas Bottiler who died at the Battle of Northampton (at the same time as the 1st Duke of Buckingham.

 On the left is a squint, an opening allowing penitents from a side chapel to witness the raising of the Host at the main altar.

-The Saint Laurence/Lawrence (spelling interchangeable) to whom the church is dedicated may be either Lawrence of Rome who was one of the seven deacons of the early church martyred during the persecution of Emperor Valerian in 258 AD; or it may have been Laurence of Canterbury who became the second Archbishop of Canterbury in 604 AD.
-Legend favors the latter, although, from 1318 onward, the choice of 10 August for the Patronal feast day and the village fair (until 1959) would indicate the Roman Lawrence.
+The ecclesiastical parish is in the Diocese of Coventry.
+The Saint Laurence (or Lawrence, the spelling is interchangeable) to whom it is dedicated may be either Lawrence of Rome who was one of the seven deacons of the early church martyred during the persecution of Emperor Valerian in 258 AD; or it may have been Laurence of Canterbury who became the second Archbishop of Canterbury in 604 AD.
+Legend favours the latter, although, from 1318 onward, the choice of 10 August for the Patronal feast day and the village fair (until 1959) would indicate the Roman Lawrence.

-The Heart of England Way long-distance path, linking the Staffordshire Heathlands together with the Cotswolds and the Forest of Arden, passes through the churchyard.
+The Heart of England Way long-distance path, linking the Staffordshire heathlands together with the Cotswolds and the Forest of Arden, passes through the churchyard.